pafoster/qquiz/README.md

 q: In which year was A.M.
 Turing born?
 a: 1912 CE
 ```
 That is, lines beginning with `q:` denote the question and lines beginning `a:` denote the answer.
-(For multi-line questions or multi-line answers, it's possible to have multiple `q:` and `a:` lines in a `.qq` file.)
+For multi-line questions or multi-line answers, it's possible to have multiple `q:` and `a:` lines in a `.qq` file.
+You don't need to enter anything else apart from the `q:` and `a:` lines.

 ## Reviewing Flashcards
 Review all '*due*' and '*new*' flashcards in the directory `~/flashcards`: